marcuswhybrow/ray-peat-rodeo/README.md

 My effort to catalogue, compile, and transcribe the public works, speeches and interviews of Ray Peat.
 [Open an issue](https://github.com/marcuswhybrow/ray-peat-rodeo/issues) if there's a Ray Peat interview I'm missing.

-This repository represents a collection of markdown transcripts built by the static-site generator [metalsmith](https://metalsmith.io/).
+This repository represents a collection of markdown transcripts built using Golang.

 ## Installation

 ```
-npm install
+go install
 ```

 ## Usage

 ```
-npm start
+# Builds to build folder
+./build.sh

+# Builds to build folder and starts development server
+# Including auto-rebuild and hot-reloading
+./dev.sh
 ```

 ## Interview Syntax